 4 percent of the state's funding for public education – an effort shared by local, state and federal governments.

-These funds help pay for the Foundation Formula, transportation, early childhood special education services, vocational education and early childhood development.
+These funds help pay for the Foundation Formula and early childhood special education services.

 $19,590,000 (42 percent of total program funding)